jamiedumont/hugo-jamiedumont.co.uk/content/blog/could-unmanageable-scale-create-a-more-sustainable-business.md

-+++
-date = "2017-07-21T09:42:16+00:00"
+---
+date: "2017-07-21"
-description = "Speculation of Apple's iPhone Pro got me thinking about how the problems created by using cutting-edge technology might impact their business model." title = "Could unmanageable scale create a more sustainable business?"
+description: Speculation of Apple's iPhone Pro got me thinking about how the problems created by using cutting-edge technology might impact their business model.

-+++
+title: Could unmanageable scale create a more sustainable business?
+---

 There's currently a lot of speculation about what Apple's next iPhone might look like.
 Most suggest that alongside the usual iterative improvements, we might see a new model commonly being dubbed the "iPhone Pro".

 It's thought that this "Pro" model will be _"tomorrow's iPhone, today"_, using advanced tech that would drive the retail price above $1000.
 The higher price would both allow for cutting edge technology in raw costs, but also restrict the number of sales.